hyper-neutrino/anyfix/README.md

 `⁺`: Only keep positive numbers and strings
 `¯`: Only keep negative numbers
 `⁼`: Check type equality
+`⁽`: Move the top of the stack to the bottom
+`⁾`: Move the bottom of the stack to the top
 `Ƒ`: Find the start and end of all matches of the pattern `1-from-top` in the string `top`
 `Ɠ`: Evaluate a single line of input
 `Ɱ`: Determine whether or not the pattern `1-from-top` matches the start of the string `top`